sankalpsaoji98/Information_Extraction/README.md

 ## Acknowledgements
-The work was done for Sesto Synergy and is the property of the company.
+The work was done as a self-motivated project.